 - Serious psychiatric side effects include agitation, hallucinations, delusions, and psychosis.

-“Wearing-Off” Effect and “On-Off” Time.
-After several years of taking levodopa, many patients find that the drug’s helpful effects last for shorter periods of time and that symptoms return before the next dose is due to be taken.
-When the medication “wears off” in between doses, patients may find their symptoms suddenly worsen (“off-time”).
-At other times of the day, symptoms may be well- controlled (“on-time”).
+"Wearing-Off" Effect and "On-Off" Time.
+After several years of taking levodopa, many people with PD find that the drug's helpful effects last for shorter periods of time and that symptoms return before the next dose is due to be taken.
+When the medication wears off in between doses, symptoms may suddenly worsen ("off-time").
+At other times of the day, symptoms may be well-controlled ("on-time").
 Wearing off can develop gradually during the day, or it can occur intermittently and unpredictably.

 An increase in dyskinesia (involuntary movements) and other motor symptoms (muscle stiffness, rigidity, slowness, cramping) are most commonly associated with the wearing-off effect.
-Some patients may also experience non-motor symptoms such as difficulty concentrating, anxiety, insomnia, fatigue, sweating, and trouble breathing.
+Some people may also experience non-motor symptoms, such as difficulty concentrating, anxiety, insomnia, fatigue, sweating, and trouble breathing.
 If symptoms improve when the next dose of levodopa/carbidopa is taken, this is a clear sign of the wearing-off effect.